 The three courses are linked quite closely and they all need to have a general understanding of the anatomy to understand how everything works when they relate it to each of the course.
 In the first year there are a lot of shared modules with a couple modules being specific to each course.
 As the years progress, the modules become more specific to each course and there aren’t as many shared modules.

 There isn’t much to do or read to prepare for the course.
-I would suggest getting a couple of the books on the reading list from the John Smith's book shop on campus.
+I would suggest getting a couple of the books on the reading lists.
 Apart from that, just make sure you’ve got lots of paper and pens – and try and make some friends so you know a few people when you start!